JZorina/FormBuilder/readMe.md

 Hello!
-in order to view this propject you should:
+in order to view this project you need to:
 1)install mysql server - (for example : for windows, download from https://sourceforge.net/projects/wampserver/)
 2) import this schema from the "db.sql" file to the db
 3) clone the repo